 > SUMS-LT02 (B005)

 Please contact IT Service Desk if there are any rooms that are not Encore enabled that you feel should be so we can work towards equipping those rooms.

 Guest Speakers Guidelines

 What do we do when guest speakers deliver sessions?

 When an external speaker delivers a teaching session it is important to obtain consent if you intend to record the event.
-A Guest Speaker form can be found Here, a copy should be retained by the department.
+Fill out the Guest Speaker form (PDF), a copy should be retained by the department.
 If a session is being delivered by a guest speaker then this can also be a reason for Opting Out.

 Can we make recordings available for external purposes, e.g. a conference?